joewiz/learn-xquery/README.md

 ## More tutorials and thought pieces

 - [XQuery Wikibook](http://en.wikibooks.org/wiki/XQuery): An introduction to XQuery and a cookbook for various applications.
-Fairly eXist-centric and many pages out of date, but very useful still.
+Fairly eXist-centric and many pages out of date with developments both in eXist and XQuery, but very useful still.
 - [XQuery, the Server Language](http://www.xml.com/pub/a/2007/06/01/xquery-the-server-language.html), Kurt Cagle, 2007.
 Explains that XQuery is much more than a language for querying XML.
 - [XQuery and Lazy Enrichment](http://xquery.typepad.com/xquery/2007/08/xquery-and-lazy.html), Matt Turner, 2007.
 Demonstrates a simple but powerful technique for enriching text with links to Wikipedia.
 Easily applied to any XQuery implementation.
 - [MarkLogic Server and Office 2007](https://developer.marklogic.com/blog/smallchanges/2009-01-22), Pete Aven, 2007-09.
 The last in a series (see the links to the other articles at the bottom) on how to open, manipulate, and create Microsoft Office documents using XQuery.
 Easily applied to any XQuery implementation.